A Religious “Tract”

 And on the other hand, Jesus is saying to you; “Come to Me, all you that labor, and are heavy laden, and I will give you rest.”
 (Mathew 11:28) “I won’t necessarily give you the world’s goods, and you’ll have to make sacrifices, and you won’t be very popular, but it will be worth it.”

 What are these two “spirits” actually saying?
 Well, they’re both saying the same thing; “Come to me, by doing what I say.
 If you will obey what I tell you to do, then I will give you what I’ve promised.”
-Satan promises us this world, or at least a good piece of this world, and Jesus promises us eternal life.
+Satan promises us this world, or at least a good piece of this world, and Jesus promises us eternal life, in a completely different “world”.
 Both spirits, the Spirit of Christ, and the spirit of satan, are saying the same thing; “Come to me, by obeying me.”
 And so “coming to Jesus”, means obeying Jesus!
 It doesn’t mean coming to Him in prayer; It means coming to Him in obedience!

 Jesus said in Luke 11:23; “He who is not for Me, is against Me.”
 And so, if you’re not obeying Jesus, then you’re automatically coming to satan.